 When I meet a new home buyer client, the first thing I ask is “are you pre-approved for a mortgage?”
 If not, I tell them to get their pre-approval right away.
 You may also want to visit a helpful place like www.topbrokershub.com to help you know what you can afford before you go looking for your dream home.
 That’s why you need the services of professionals who have undergone programs such as a Continuing Education for Mortgage Brokers.

 There are lot of questions new home buyers have, so I sat down with a top mortgage broker to get the answers.
-One word of advice: A new home is likely the biggest purchase you will make, so don’t be a focused solely on the interest rate.
+One word of advice: A new home is likely the biggest purchase you will make, so don’t be focused solely on the interest rate.
 Look for a professional house loans service to understand your options better.
 Get recommendations from friends, family or your realtor.
 When possible, I always recommend working with local lenders.

 Q: What are the first few questions you ask a buyer?